11 Ways to Prevent Lead Poisoning:

 The EPA encourages DIYers to use lead safe work practices, even though the Renovation, Repair and Painting rule does not extend to homeowners.
 Unknowingly, DIYers can poison themselves, their children, their pets, and their neighbors.

-Step Two: Take the time to read the EPA’s Steps to Lead Safe Renovation, Repair and Painting.
+Take the time to read the EPA’s Steps to Lead Safe Renovation, Repair and Painting.
 There, you will learn lead safe work practices, including how to:

 - Minimize dust by misting surfaces before sanding, scraping, drilling, and cutting;